categories

 Collect all relevant information pertaining to your customer.
 This should include their preferences for interacting with your organization.
 A CRM system is a great place to start.
 Review whatever analytics tools you use, as well.
 This can help you learn even more about how your customers like to communicate when they require customer support.

-Use a survey
+Use a Survey

 Surveys are another excellent option for understanding your customers, and the obstacles they have.